wearekuva/oui/README.md

 # Oui

-DUI is a stupidly simple way of instrumenting code and making user interfaces.
+Oui is a stupidly simple way of instrumenting code and making user interfaces.
-You declare your UI using plain old javascript objects and DUI handles the rest.
+You declare your UI using plain old javascript objects and Oui handles the rest.
 Objects go in and UI's come out.
 It's that simple

 I made this library for quickly prototyping code and testing parameters.
 Often you